TOAST-DOCS/Network-Load-Balancer/en/public-api.md

 - - -

-### Modify IP ACL Target
+### Modify IP ACL target

 Modifies an existing IP ACL target.
-Only description can be changed.
+You can only modify the description.

 ```
 PUT /v2.0/lbaas/ipacl-targets/{ipaclTargetId}